-If another user has been playing with this feature, they may have rendered Excel unusable.
+If another user has customized the Ribbon using this feature, they may have rendered Excel unusable.

 If you suspect this to be the case, you can put things back to normal like this:

 - 1. Right-click in a blank area of the Ribbon.

 - 2. Click: Customize the Ribbon... from the shortcut menu.

 - Click: Customizations →

 Reset →

 Reset all customizations.